pradeepngupta/tswindrush/DEPLOYMENT.md

 Learn more about [Next.js on Vercel](https://vercel.com/docs/frameworks/nextjs?utm_source=next-site&utm_medium=docs&utm_campaign=next-website) or [deploy a template for free](https://vercel.com/templates/next.js?utm_source=next-site&utm_medium=docs&utm_campaign=next-website) to try it out.

 ## Deployment Static Export

+### Deployment to GitHub Pages

+Steps:

+1. Enable Pages in Github Repository to use Github Actions (Settings / Pages)
+2. Add the Workflow to deploy in .github/workflows
+3. Create Fine Grained Personal Access Token in the Account to give the "Pages" repository permission (read / write) + "Administration" repository permissions (read / write) - copy the token
+4. Add Secret in the repository with the name "PAGES_TOKEN" and the value as the token obtained above.
+5. Run the Workflow

+Go to Settings / Pages, you will see

+Your site is live at [https://pradeepngupta.github.io/nextjs-typescript-tailwindcss/](https://pradeepngupta.github.io/nextjs-typescript-tailwindcss/)